2017-2018 Prindle Institute High School Essay Competition

 Eligibility: Anyone currently enrolled in high school in the United States.
 You do not need to enroll at DePauw to receive the award.
-This contest is open to any high school student regardless of college choice.
+This contest is open to any high school student regardless of college choice and grade level.

 Word Limit: 1000-2000 words

 Before you begin writing, review the rubric.
 It will help you structure your essay.

 Read the case below about the Electoral College and answer the prompt: Should the United States abolish the Electoral College?

 You should present and critically discuss arguments for your position.

 Don’t merely summarize what others have said, we want you to weigh in with your opinion on the merits of the arguments you discuss.